-“Using materials from her native Colombia, Lula personally designs all of her collection in which many are one of a kind pieces.
+“Using materials from her native Colombia, Lula designs all of her collection in which many are one of a kind.

 Tagua is a palm tree nut considered the vegetable Ivory.
 It grows in pods named "cabezas" and are well known for its hard but smooth texture.
-Dryes itself and it doesn't create allergic reactions.
+It dries itself, doesn't have oil that create allergic reactions.

 Citrus rinds are collected from a local juice bar.
 They are thoroughly peeled, washed and dye with natural dyes.
 On winter they are baked, on summer they are sun dried.

 Lima beans are rare bean with black or red spots that grow in South America.
-They harvest every three years.
+It is harvested every three years.
 They are carefully baked and treated with natural preservatives.

 Bombonas are medium size round palm tree nuts that grow in the Amazon rainforest in South America.
-Their futures are similar to the Tagua nuts.
+Their features are similar to the Tagua nuts.

-Jocaranda seed pods is the fruit of a tree that looks like a castanet, they grow in pair covering the seeds and in a middle row.
+Jocaranda seed pods is the fruit of a tree that looks like a castanet, they grow in pairs covering the seeds and in a middle row.
 They harden itself.